 With six different adjustable back support positions, 5 adjustable seat positions and a

 An 800lb weight capacity will ensure this bench is attractive to beginners and the more serious of weight trainers, and at an affordable price to match this bench deserves a closer look.
-First, let us look at the comparison table below to see how it matches up against two of the Titans in this price bracket.

 One of the first things you need to do before you buy any piece of home gym equipment is to have a quick measure of your gym space and see if the weight bench is a good fit for you and your home.

 The Steelbody Deluxe Utility Bench is an exercise bench that can be used for lifting weights and strength training.

 Maximum weight capacity (including user weight): 800 lb.